mozaik-association/mozaik/docs/1Contacts Module.md

     Those interests and competencies are present for information purposes (to better know your members and supporters), but also to achieve specific targeting with the communication tools / mass mailings.
     !!! example

-        I would like to send a newsletter around 'Nuclear energy' to all members who are interested by this topic.
+        I would like to send a newsletter around 'Nuclear energy' to members who are interested by this topic.

         More informations about how to target contacts based on those informations in the chapter about the <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" target="_blank">distribution list module</a>.